Directors

 Pasindu is a PhD student at Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland, under the supervision of Prof. Bryan Ford.
 Pasindu enjoys designing and building new distributed algorithms and performance tuning.
 Pasindu's research interests include consensus algorithms, resilient systems and performance optimization.

-Joshua Turcotti is a PhD student at Cornell University working with Andrew Myers to develop novel program analyses for safe and secure systems.
-His work has targeted safe concurrency, nullability analysis at scale, and optimized deployment of runtime assertions.
+Julia is a PhD student at Cornell University working with Andrew Myers to develop novel program analyses for safe and secure systems.
+Her work has targeted safe concurrency, nullability analysis at scale, and optimized deployment of runtime assertions.

 Nikhil Vanjani